AngleProtocol/angle-docs/guides/app-guides/univ3-lp.md

 Angle implemented a specific mechanism to reward UniV3 liquidity providers according to their added value to the protocol.
 Basically, it allows to reward LPs more granularily according to the efficiency of the liquidity they provide.
 In turn, they have the opportunity to provide liquidity in more complex ways that benefit from all Uniswap V3 possibilities.

+{% hint style="info" %}
 You can find more details on the mechanism in [the original announcement](https://blog.angle.money/a-new-incentivization-mechanism-for-uniswap-v3-liquidity-8ce32fa611b1).
+{% endhint %}

-Here, we will detail how the incentives are split and how you can provide liquidity on pools to earn ANGLE rewards.
+Here, we will detail how the incentives are split and how you can provide liquidity on Angle Uniswap V3 pools to earn ANGLE rewards.

 ## Incentives distribution